quellish/LinkedInForMobileDevelopers/manuscript/profile/minimum/MinimumViableProfile.md

 	- Can be any photo of you for now.

 ## Getting Started {#minimum-viable-profile-getting-started}
-While you work on your profile it is a good idea to have a note pad or text editor handy.
+While you work on your profile, it is a good idea to have a note pad or text editor handy.
 When you run into a speed bump like not being able to remember what dates you were at a job, make a note of it and move on.
 You will be coming back later to optimize your profile further - notes will have you better prepared.

 ## Set Your Location {#minimum-viable-profile-location}
 Set your location using the name of the town or city you are located in.
 You can also use the zip code in the US.